Shahriar-Hossain-IT/PFMS/README.md

 # PFMS

-My name is Shahriar Hossain.
-I am from Bangladesh and i just completed my “A” level and preparing for university.

 I am trying to #buildinpublic a full stack Django webapp for my portfolio.
 But just to be clear this repositorie is going to contain lots & lots of mistakes, ugly code & some bullshit logic.